 Of course, you could have poor wool then you get poor information, but the implementation project can at least force an organization to confront the question.
 Now, third on value management, good BSM provides data to post implementation reviews.
 It also provides it in the business context exactly the way the business case should have been calculated in the first place.
 Yes, post implementation reviews are rarely conducted, but this is often due to poor data.
 A good, and I stress good, BSM implementation can overcome this and provide the data.
 In short, get out of the operational weeds.
 Use good IT governance discipline.
 As Osaka provides, put the 'B' into BSM.

-dependencies if this be more than just sort of a test pattern and tone pretty dashboard.
-To this,
+tool dependencies if this be more than just sort of a test pattern and tone pretty dashboard.
+To

 Second, the IT management challenge is IT shops focus only on that, sort of, idle style IT operations management down in the weeds they miss the big business value picture.
 And I mentioned this earlier.